-The Fir Park side moved level with Inverness in second place in the SPL after a ruthless attacking display as a brace from Jamie Murphy and other strikes from Tom Hateley and Michael Higdon eased them home.
+The Fir Park side moved level with Inverness in second place in the SPL after a ruthless attacking display.
+Tom Hateley headed home Jamie Murphy's cross after 10 minutes to give the hosts the lead against the run of play.

 McCall made two changes to his side for the visit of the Dons, with Zaine Francis-Angol and Fraser Kerr replacing Chris Humphrey and Steven Hammell.

 After losing 2-1 to Aberdeen at Fir Park in the fourth round of the William Hill Scottish Cup, McCall felt he had to make some necessary adjustments to change the outcome of the match this time round.

 "I decided to match them and play three forwards up against their three centre-backs and I think with Murphy's two goals, one for Higgy (Higdon) and Henrik (Ojamaa)'s performance too it worked," added McCall.

 "It can be a dangerous game, but you have to have faith in your defenders and that your frontmen can do more damage to them than they can to you.
 If there were any scouts here today they probably went away with five or six names on a piece of paper."

 - Sports & Recreation

 - Michael Higdon

 - Tom Hateley